 When it comes to marketing for your business, monsters aren't the best advice-givers.
 In fact, their insights are quite terrible!
-When our monster-handling team at 5Points Creative heard about the Marketing Monster's "12 Holiday Marketing Mayhem Tips", we had to intervene (Don't worry, they're already on our naughty list).
-In this newsletter, we'll address each Marketing Monster's senseless seasonal suggestion with what you really need to know about marketing.
+When our monster-handling team at 5Points Creative heard about the Marketing Monsters "12 Holiday Marketing Mayhem Tips", we had to intervene (Don't worry, they're already on our naughty list.)
+In this blog, we'll address each Marketing Monsters senseless seasonal suggestion with what you really need to know about marketing.

 If Curfuzzler, the bad communication monster, had it his way, all communication would be cold and impersonal, leaving your target audience…well, curfuzzled.

 Creating festive and memorable communication starts with placing your target audience at the center of your messaging.
 Take the time to research and understand your customers' pain points.
 Consider their interests when creating personalized messaging, ya dig?
 Because at the end of the day, you're sending messages to a person.

 Markler, the bad marketing monster, is notorious for sending customers through duplicate steps and complicated processes, which spoil their purchasing experience.

 Removing barriers in purchasing path of customers takes increases conversions and leaves a memorable experience.
 Start with customer journey mapping to understand and monitor each touchpoint.
 It is crucial to identify and fix areas of friction in a customer’s purchasing journey as quickly as possible.